-Training should not be comprised only of the minimum number of hours required annually but also of instruction specific to tasks performed by employees in the facility.
+Training should not only comprise the minimum number of hours required annually but also instruction specific to tasks performed by members in the facility.
 Courses should include a testing component that shows a measurable transfer of knowledge and a mastery of topics.